 Hoosier Canoe & Kayak Club Whitewater Fleet

-The HCKC Whitewater Group sponsors whitewater trips throughout the Eastern United States and even a trip to Colorado.
+The HCKC Whitewater Group sponsors whitewater trips primarily throughout the Eastern United States but sometimes wander West of the Mississippi as well.
 Whitewater trips are open to members with the required skills and equipment.
-The club sponsors trips cover a range of paddling skills and interests.
-This year, there are beginner's (Class II) trips on the Elkhorn and Nantahala as well as Class III-V paddlings on the Yough and Gauley.
+The club sponsors trips that cover a range of paddling skills and interests.
+Each year the club makes sure to schedule beginner's (Class II) trips on rivers like the Elkhorn and Nantahala as well as Class III-V paddles on the Youghiogheny and Gauley Rivers.
 Click here to see Whitewater events for this year.

 To paddle Whitewater Kayaking safely, you must learn the skills you will need in an orderly manner.
 You don't start your Whitewater career by taking your new boat or duckie to the Upper Gauley.
 You start with Class I moving water and develop the skills needed to work your way up through Class II and III whitewater.
 With experience, training and persistence,you may progress to Class IV and V rapids like the Upper Gauley or New River.
 If you are starting out, please take a few minutes and look over the following document which discusses the steps you need to take to evolve as a Whitewater Kayaker: A Progression of Rivers